 Metallurgy and Alloys: Occurrence of metals, basic concepts of metallurgy, classification of metallurgical processes, concentration of ores, extraction of metals, hydro-metallurgy, pyro-metallurgy, refining (e.g.: extraction of Al, Cu, Mg, Zn, Fe, Ti), Thermodynamics of the oxidation of metals to metal oxides, Ellingham diagrams and their applications in metal extraction.
 Allotropic forms of iron, Cast Iron: Iron-Iron carbide and iron-carbon phase diagrams, transformations resulting into white cast iron, grey cast iron, malleable cast iron, S. G. iron, alloy cast iron; correlation of properties to their microstructures and applications; Alloy steels, effect of alloying elements on steel properties.
 Heat Treatment of Steels: Time-Temperature-Transformation diagram, isothermal and continuous transformations; Austenitic grain size control/grain refinement, study of effects like temper-brittleness, overheating and burning of steels study of heat-treatment processes with heat treatment cycles for plain C steels such as different types of annealing.
 Applications of above processes for the industrial practices; Non-ferrous alloys, Al-Cu alloys, Al-Si alloys, Mg-Al alloys, Ti and its alloys, Ni based alloys and alloys for high temperature applications.
-Petroleum chemistry: Occurrence and origin of petroleum, oil exploration, production of petroleum, octane rating and methods of upgrading, petrochemicals, products from carbon black, production of alkanes and aromatics, products from alkanes, aromatics and olefins, naphtha: polystyrene and production of range of plastics, the impact of the petroleum industry on the environment.
+Petroleum chemistry: Occurrence and origin of petroleum, oil exploration, production of petroleum from tar sands, oil shale and crude oil, refining and classification of refinery products, tests for petroleum products, cracking of petroleum, octane rating and methods of upgrading, petrochemicals, products from carbon black, production of alkanes and aromatics, products from alkanes, aromatics and olefins, naphtha: polystyrene and production of range of plastics, the impact of the petroleum industry on the environment.